-The test procedures are those recommended by the Centers for Disease Control and Prevention (CDC) for primary isolation from specimens containing mycobacteria.9 N-Acetyl-L-cysteine-sodium hydroxide (NALC-NaOH) solution is recommended as a gentle but effective digesting and decontaminating agent.
+The test procedures are those recommended by the Centers for Disease Control and Prevention (CDC) for primary isolation from specimens containing mycobacteria.
+N-Acetyl-L-cysteine-sodium hydroxide (NALC- NaOH) solution is recommended as a gentle but effective digesting and decontaminating agent.
 These reagents are provided in the BBLTM MycoPrepTM Mycobacterial Specimen Digestion/Decontamination Kit.
 For detailed decontamination and culturing instructions, consult an appropriate reference.9-12

-Following inoculation, keep containers shielded from light and place in a suitable system providing an aerobic atmosphere enriched with carbon dioxide.
-Incubate at 35 ± 2 °C.
+Following inoculation, keep tubes shielded from light and place them in a suitable system providing an aerobic atmosphere enriched with carbon dioxide and incubate at $35 \pm 2$ °C.

-Slanted and bottled media should be inoculated in a horizontal plane until the inoculum is absorbed.
-Tubes and bottles should have screw caps loose for the first 3 weeks to permit circulation of carbon dioxide for the initiation of growth.
+Slanted media should be incubated in a horizontal plane until the inoculum is absorbed.
+Tubes should have screw caps loose for the first 3 weeks to permit circulation of carbon dioxide for the initiation of growth.
 Thereafter, to prevent dehydration, tighten caps; loosen briefly once a week.
 Stand tubes upright if space is a problem.

-NOTE: Cultures from skin lesions suspected to be M. marinum or M. ulcerans should be incubated at 25-33 °C for primary isolation; cultures suspected to contain M. avium or M. xenopi exhibit optimum growth at 40-42 °C.9 Incubate a duplicate culture at 35-37 °C.
+NOTE: Cultures from skin lesions suspected to contain M. marinum or M. ulcerans should be incubated at 25 - 33 °C for primary isolation; cultures suspected to contain M. avium or M. xenopi exhibit optimum growth at 40 - 42 °C. Incubate a duplicate culture at 35 - 37 °C.